One of my spiritual mentors often speaks thusly:

 (Chapter 5, Verse 13)

-It’s not as though this means we do not take care of ourselves, it just means that we gain a vaster perspective with respect to our experience.
+It’s not as though this means we do not take care of ourselves, or take action in response to harm done; it just means that we do so without mental afflictions hijacking our minds and causing us to harm in return, which only guarantees that the problems continue.

-As another of my precious mentors teaches, going at it from another angle: if you want to continue to experience multifarious physical and mental disturbances over and over, by all means!
-Keep giving free rein to your rage!
-Holding a grudge, being reactive, speaking harshly, making easy dismissive judgments!
+As another of my precious mentors teaches, going at it from the angle of the causes that we enact via our actions of body, speech and mind, and which produce the unending dissatisfaction and problems that Shantideva mentions above in relation to immature beings: if you want to continue to experience multifarious physical and mental disturbances over and over, by all means!
+Keep giving free rein to your hatred!
+Holding a grudge, being reactive, speaking harshly, making easy dismissive and reductive judgments!
 Keep ignoring cause and effect, being as petty, small-minded, humorless, officious, disrespectful, resentful, unforgiving, cold-hearted, and thankless as possible!
 And by all means for an extra dollop of agonizing festering inner strife keep finding fault with others instead of going within to locate the source of the problem!

 The difference between actions that issue from an afflicted mental state, and actions that issue from a dispassionate recognition that one’s mind is temporarily afflicted is enormous.
-It’s not as though what is required is perfection, but a commitment to working on ourselves and stopping the blame game.
-Remaining blended with anger one cannot but respond maladaptively; unblending from anger, simply non-judgmentally noticing: hm, anger has arisen in my mind, and, knowing right away that it will damage oneself and others if it’s acted out of and not held delicately, one can express as Thich Nhat Hanh offers: Darling, I suffer, I am angry, please help me, please listen.
+It’s not as though what is required is perfection, but a commitment to working on being aware of ourselves and stopping the blame game.
+Remaining blended with anger that has been co-opted by aversion or hatred, one cannot but respond maladaptively; unblending from anger, simply non-judgmentally noticing: hm, anger has arisen in my mind, and, knowing right away that if it has been co-opted by hatred it will damage oneself and others, one can express as Thich Nhat Hanh offers: Darling, I suffer, I am angry, please help me, please listen.

 Again, this is not an issue of doctrine or belief.
 Anyone, regardless of belief, can benefit from the reality-based practices of the Buddha’s teachings.
 Buddha was a scientist of the mind: an empirical approach to experience is what the Buddha’s whole mission was.
 For those who think that being a Christian, atheist, etc., precludes practicing Buddhism and vice versa, please see the work of Duane R. Bidwell, especially his book, When One Religion Isn’t Enough.